melfm/dukecone/README.md

 # duke-cone

-EKF-SLAM with object detection using CNNs
+EKF-Localization with object detection using CNNs